safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 I don't have a good answer to this.
 If you have one, please let me know using the link at the bottom of this whole thing.

-Read more about the [client login process](https://github.com/maidsafe/rfcs/blob/1cd4ed22709fed673f5ce51c1d861d879abd7aec/text/0010-Launcher-as-a-service/0010-Launcher-as-a-service.md) on the launcher rfc.
+Read more about the client and app authentication and authorization in the [new auth flow](https://github.com/maidsafe/rfcs/blob/c63ff6636d0dc21d6939856cf3a32445c3855b8c/text/0046-new-auth-flow/0046-new-auth-flow.md) rfc.

 [Back to Table Of Contents](#cold-storage_toc)